RobertEads/CSCE435-Group_16-Final_Project/Report.md

 <img src="./Report_Images/SampleSort/MPI_Strong/SS_MPI_2^28_main_Strong.png" alt="MPI_Strong_Scaling_main_2^28" width="325"/>

 #### comm
-The communcation part of this algorithm has poor strong scaling, but does not make huge jumps in time like the computation does.
-Comm starts at less than 0.1 seconds for the smaller inputs sizes and takes up to a little over 5 seconds for the largest input size.
+The communication part of this algorithm has poor strong scaling but does not make huge jumps in time as the computation does.
+Comm starts at less than 0.1 seconds for the smaller input sizes and takes up to a little over 5 seconds for the largest input size.
 This means comm will dominate the overall runtime in the beginning, but then become less important as input sizes get larger.
-This matches what is seen the graphs for main.
+This matches what is seen in the graphs for main.

 <img src="./Report_Images/SampleSort/MPI_Strong/SS_MPI_2^16_comm_Strong.png" alt="MPI_Strong_Scaling_comm_2^16" width="325"/>
 <img src="./Report_Images/SampleSort/MPI_Strong/SS_MPI_2^18_comm_Strong.png" alt="MPI_Strong_Scaling_comm_2^18" width="325"/>